 Invoice Refunds

-Applicable Version: This article applies to Connected 10.0.04 or greater
+Applicable Version: This article requires Connected 10.0.04 or greater.

 An “Invoice Refund” is a type of Credit Memo which can be used to either refund a paid customer invoice or to refund a Quick Invoice issued to a customer.
 Like a “Regular Credit Memo” the Invoice Refund will return goods back into inventory, reduce customer and general ledger sales, and reduce sales taxes charged (if applicable).
-However, an Invoice Refund will be directed at a bank vs accounts receivable and therefore will be closed upon posting instead of being a credit on the customers account to be used at a later date.
+However, an Invoice Refund will be directed at a bank instead of an Accounts Receivable control account GL and therefore will be closed upon posting instead of being a credit on the customers account to be used at a later date.

-PLEASE NOTE: If you are using Blue Pay to charge credit cards within Connected, adding an “Invoice Refund” will not initiate the card refund through Blue Pay.
+PLEASE NOTE: If you are using Blue Pay card processing within Connected, adding an “Invoice Refund” will not initiate the card refund through Blue Pay.
 The card refund will need to be done manually via the Blue Pay merchant portal.

 To add an Invoice Refund: